bmeurer/async-hooks-performance-impact/README.md

 ## Results

-Here the results of running the benchmarks with and without `async_hooks`
+Here the results of running the Promise micro benchmarks with and without `async_hooks` enabled:
-enabled:

 | Benchmark                      | Node 8.4.0 | Node 9.3.0 |
 | ------------------------------:| ----------:| ----------:|